- Home

 Solid Waste & Recycling

 The Solid Waste Division of the Public Works Department oversees the community waste management and recycling program.
-This division works with Mid Valley Disposal; the franchise refuses disposal service to provide weekly-up trash collection services and recycling.
+This division works with Mid Valley Disposal; the franchise refuses disposal service to provide weekly trash collection services and recycling.

 To begin disposal services to your address, contact the City of Chowchilla Finance Department Utilities Division at (559) 665-8615, ext.
 783. You can also visit the office at Chowchilla City Hall, 130 South Second Street.